JetBrains/amper/docs/Usage.md

 ./amper.bat --help
 ```

-> The first time you run the wrapper script, it will take some time to download the JDK and Amper CLI distribution.
+> The first time you run the Amper script, it will take some time to download the JDK and Amper CLI distribution.
-Subsequent runs will be faster, as the downloaded files will be cached locally.
+> Subsequent runs will be faster, as the downloaded files will be cached locally.

 Useful commands:
 - `amper init` to create a new Amper project